1884 Bulgarian parliamentary election

 Parliamentary elections were held in Bulgaria on 27 May 1884 to elect members of the IV Ordinary National Assembly.
 The result was a victory for the hardline liberals, which won 100 of the 171 seats.
 Voter turnout was 28.9%.
 Further members were elected from Eastern Rumelia between 11 and 18 May 1886, after it became part of Bulgaria in 1885.

 Results

 Several MPs were elected in more than one constituency and were required to choose which one to represent when the Assembly convened.
 By-elections were held on the 3rd of June.
 The elected Assembly initially consisted of 10-15 conservatives and over 130 liberals.
 130-140 Liberal MPs signed a party declaration against the conservative constitutional amendments, with roughly 90-100 hardliners and 30-40 moderates.
 Following the election there was a failed attempt to form a government with both liberal factions.

 When the Assembly convened, the ruling moderate Liberals and Conservatives supported hardliner Stefan Stambolov for Chairman of Parliament, while the hardliners supported Petko Karavelov.
-The latter became Chariman with 99 to 66 votes, 5 MPs were absent.
+The latter became Chairman with 99 to 66 votes, 5 MPs were absent.
 Karavelov was elected as PM soon afterwards and Stambolov succeeded him as Chairman.